Industry Talks: Ctrip & Why Chinese Tourists Can Be Good for the Philippines

-RANGGO spoke with Jerome Dela Cruz, Regional Director for Ctrip Philippines, about Ctrip and the rapid growth of Chinese Tourism in the Philippines.
+CTrip’s Jerome Dela Cruz, Regional Director for Ctrip Philippines, talks to MY RANGGO about Ctrip.
+And the rapid growth of Chinese Tourism in the Philippines.

 Ctrip has provided travel services, such as accommodation reservation, transport, packaged tours and corporate travel management since 1999.

 Ctrip is currently the largest online travel agency in China.

 MY RANGGO: Please introduce yourself and give us some details on your background and your designation?

 Jerome: First and foremost thank you “RANGGO” for this interview, we appreciate this opportunity.
 My name is Jerome Dela Cruz, I am a Filipino and I started Ctrip in the Philippines.
 Me and my team act as the middlemen for Chinese travelers who would like to visit Philippines and offer them the best of our country.

 I worked for a European wholesaler for almost 3 years, with a head office in Singapore, then started working for Ctrip in 2016.

 MY RANGGO: Are you able to speak Chinese?